Rachel Chagall

-Rachel Chagall is an American actress, best known for roles as Gaby in the film Gaby: A True Story (1987), for which she was nominated for Golden Globe Award for Best Actress – Motion Picture Drama and as Val Toriello on The Nanny (1993–1999).
+Rachel Chagall (born Rachel Levin) is an American retired actress, best known for role as activist Gabriela Brimmer in the 1987 biographical drama film, Gaby: A True Story, for which she was nominated for Golden Globe Award for Best Actress – Motion Picture Drama.
+Chagall later played Val Toriello on the CBS sitcom The Nanny (1993–1999).

 Life and career

-In 1982, she contracted Guillain–Barré syndrome, recovering sufficiently to be cast in the starring role of Gaby, A True Story.
+Chagall was born in New York City, New York and graduated from Goddard College.
+She made her stage debut at the age of 13 with the Israeli folk dance troupe.
+In 1982, she contracted Guillain–Barré syndrome, recovering sufficiently to be cast as activist Gabriela Brimmer in the 1987 biographical drama film, Gaby: A True Story directed by Luis Mandoki.
+The role gained her a nomination for the Golden Globe Award for Best Actress in a Motion Picture – Drama.
+In 1990, Chagall co-starred in the romantic drama film, White Palace also directed by Mandoki.

-She is perhaps best known for her role as the dimwitted sidekick Val Toriello, on the 1990s television series The Nanny.
+In 1993, Chagall was cast in the role as the dimwitted sidekick Val Toriello, on the CBS television sitcom The Nanny opposite Fran Drescher.
+The series ended in 1999.
 She made guest appearances on Just Shoot Me! and Strong Medicine.
 She also played a mysterious woman in What I Like About You.
-As Rachel Levin, Chagall appeared in Gaby: A True Story (1987) in the title role as Gabriela Brimmer and White Palace (1990) in the role of Rachel.
 She also appeared in The Last Supper (1995).
 On December 6, 2004, Chagall appeared at the cast reunion for The Nanny, The Nanny Reunion: A Nosh to Remember.
+Chagall married stage producer Greg Lenert; they had twins.